-The Contract (signed in August 2019 by the government) is an innovative tool that combines the need of efficiency with those of development, allowing companies to adapt the skills of their staff and acquire new ones from the external market.
+The Agreement (signed in May 2021 by the government) is an innovative tool that combines the need of efficiency with those of development, allowing companies to adapt the skills of their staff and acquire new ones from the external market.

-The Contract provides for the entry into the Company, during the two years 2019-2021, of 600 new permanent employees with ICT-related profiles and different levels of professional seniority.
+The Agreement provides for the entry into TIM, during 16 months from the start from May 2021, of 650 new permanent employees with ICT-related profiles and different levels of professional seniority.

-Another important theme contained in the Contract is related to professional retraining and consequent training for TIM people in line with the company's objectives, enhancing existing skills, replacing obsolete ones and developing new ones.
+Another important theme contained in the Agreement is related to professional retraining and consequent training for TIM people in line with the company's objectives, enhancing existing skills, replacing obsolete ones and developing new ones.